G-TAD: Sub-Graph Localization for Temporal Action Detection: Related Work

 \subsection{Video Representation}

 \textbf{Action Recognition}.
 Many CNN based methods have been proposed to address the action recognition task.
 Two-stream networks \cite{feichtenhofer2016convolutional,simonyan2014two,wang2015towards} use 2D CNNs to extract frame features from RGB and optical flow sequences.
-These 2D CNNs can be designed from scratch~\cite{he2016deep, simonyan2014very} or adapted from image recognition tasks~\cite{deng2009imagenet}.
+These 2D CNNs can be designed from scratch~\cite{he2016deep, simonyan2014very} or pre-trained on image recognition tasks~\cite{deng2009imagenet}.
 Other methods~\cite{tran2015learning,carreira2017quo,qiu2017learning,xu2017r} use 3D CNNs to encode spatio-temporal information from the original video.
-In our work, we use the pre-trained action recognition model in \cite{xiong2016cuhk,wang2016temporal} to extract video snippet features as G-TAD input, and use graph convolution as an analogue for 2D or 3D CNNs.
+In our work, we use the pre-trained action recognition model in \cite{xiong2016cuhk,wang2016temporal} to extract video snippet features as G-TAD input.

 \textbf{Action Detection}.
-The goal of temporal action detection is to predict the boundaries of action instances and their categories in untrimmed videos.
-Most methods~\cite{shou2016temporal,singh2016untrimmed,zhao2017temporal, zeng2019graph, chao2018rethinking, lin2018bsn} divide the task into two stages: temporal proposal generation and classification/regression of proposals.
-For proposal generation, they either predict action proposals using handcrafted anchors \cite{buch2017sst,caba2016fast, escorcia2016daps, gao2017turn,shou2016temporal} , or by classifying starting/ending snippets~\cite{zhao2017temporal,lin2018bsn}.
-Others~\cite{lin2017single,buch2017sst,lin2019bmn} tackle the problem using a single-stage model, where actions are detected directly.
-G-TAD is a single-stage model that scores pre-defined anchors with action confidences.
-We introduce a starting/ending snippet classification loss as a regularizer.
+Temporal action detection is to predict the boundaries and categories of action instances in untrimmed videos.
+A common practice is to first generate temporal proposals and then classify each proposal into one of the action categories~\cite{shou2016temporal,singh2016untrimmed,zhao2017temporal, zeng2019graph, chao2018rethinking, lin2018bsn}.
+For proposal generation, they either use fixed handcrafted anchors \cite{buch2017sst,caba2016fast, escorcia2016daps, gao2017turn,shou2016temporal} , or adaptively form proposal candidates by connecting potential start and end frames ~\cite{zhao2017temporal,lin2018bsn}.
+G-TAD uses anchors to define sub-graphs, but also incorporates start/end prediction to regularize the training process.